WHAT IS VEDIC MEDITATION?

 - The restfulness experienced in this unique state is 2 to 5 times deeper than the rest gained during sleep, and this profound rest allows the body to naturally dissolve its stresses.

 - By having contact with this restful state, also called the level of Being or the level of Bliss, one begins to experience life as it is meant to be lived- stress-free and filled with joy, possibility, creativity, connection, and love.

 How is Vedic meditation different than other types of meditation?
 Watch this video of Maharishi Mahesh Yogi, the master who brought this meditation technique to the west.

 HERE ARE SOME OF THE MANY BENEFITS OF VEDIC MEDITATION

-Reduced risk factors for cardiovascular disease such as obesity, high cholesterol, and free radical formation
+Risk factors for cardiovascular disease such as obesity, high cholesterol, and free radical formationa

 Expanded consciousness from which to view the world